MattS8/smart_garage/README.md

 2. Listen for and respond to action requests from the Firebase back-end.

 ### Observe Garage Status
 Within the loop function of the Arduino code, the hardware is constantly polled for the status of the **open pin** and **closed pin**.
 These two pins are exclusively set to HIGH or LOW depending on the position of the garage door.
-Whenever a change is state is detected, the ESP8266 sends a status update to Firebase.
+Whenever a change of state is detected, the ESP8266 sends a status update to Firebase.
 If the status changes from a close to an OPEN state and the device has *auto close* enabled, the code will note the time and send a warning object to Firebase and/or a close command in the future.

 ### Respond to Firebase Data
 Upon boot-up of the physical device, a listener is attached to the garage door's endpoint in the back-end solution.
 This listener will send *actions* to the device in a consistent structure.
 Currently supported actions are: